AY2122S1-CS2103T-W16-3/tp/docs/UserGuide.md

 1. Key in `add -p 1 Requires extra practice for Vectors` into the Command Box and press ENTER.

     > :bulb: The `1` in the command above refers to the index number of Alex Yeoh in the Student Panel.
-For more information, you can refer to the detailed documentation for the ['Add a Progress to a Student' command](#adding-progress-for-a-student-add--p).
+For more information, you can refer to the detailed documentation for the ['Add Progress to a Student' command](#adding-progress-for-a-student-add--p).

 1. Notice that Alex's details reflected in the Student Panel have been updated to display the progress entry you just added, as seen here: